Best Voice to Text Apps for Mac

 macOS Dictation is completely free and built-in.
 Chirp offers a 7-day free trial with all features unlocked.
 Whisper CLI is free and open-source but requires technical setup.
 Spokenly has a free tier with basic features.

 Chirp, VoiceInk, and Whisper CLI work fully offline.
 SuperWhisper and Spokenly work offline for local models but have optional cloud features. macOS Dictation has partial offline support.
-Otter.ai and Rev require internet.
+Otter.ai, Rev, and Wispr Flow require internet.

 Chirp (local), Otter.ai (cloud), Rev (cloud), and Spokenly (local) support speaker identification.
-SuperWhisper has basic speaker separation. macOS Dictation, VoiceInk, and Whisper CLI do not identify speakers.
+SuperWhisper has basic speaker separation. macOS Dictation, Wispr Flow, VoiceInk, and Whisper CLI do not identify speakers.

 Still have questions?
 Get in touch